-Many people who experience ringing in the ears are most likely suffering from a neurological disorder known as tinnitus.
+Many people who experience ringing in the ears are most likely suffering from something called tinnitus.
 Tinnitus in itself isn’t considered a disease, but rather a symptom of an underlying condition; however, it is an extremely frustrating experience that can keep you awake at night or be bothersome while you are trying to work or study.

 Depression and Tinnitus

-Studies have shown that many people who have tinnitus are not depressed nor or they seriously bothered by the “ringing”.
-However, there are some situations where people who are injured or are seriously affected by the disorder are often found to also be suffering from a form of depression or a depressive situation.
+There are some situations where people who are injured or are significantly affected by the disorder are often found to also be suffering from a form of depression or a depressive situation.
 Of course, in this situation, there is always the question, “is the tinnitus the primary factor that is causing the depression?”
-If you have consecutive nights of no sleep because you are hearing sounds in your ear, would probably be frustrating and may lead to depression.
-But, studies have shown that tinnitus does not cause the depression, it is only thought to be the stress of the “ringing” that triggers a depressive episode in a vulnerable person.
+If you have consecutive nights of no sleep because you hear sounds in your ear, it would probably be frustrating and may lead to depression.
+It’s thought that tinnitus does not cause the depression; it is only thought to be the stress of the “ringing” that triggers a depressive episode in a vulnerable person.
 On the other end of the spectrum, the question could be reversed, does depression cause tinnitus?
-Studies have concluded that this is negative; depression does not produce any cause for someone to have tinnitus.
-But, if someone already has tinnitus, it may become more invasive when the person is paying attention to it.
+Most research seems to indicate that it doesn’t, though tinnitus is often made worse by an increase in blood pressure.
+So if someone is highly stressed, it could make their symptoms worse.
+If someone already has tinnitus, it may also become more invasive when the person is paying attention to it.

 Treating Tinnitus and Depression

 Whether it is or isn’t caused by depression, tinnitus can be extremely stressful and frustrating.
 There are a number of different ways to treat tinnitus, including ways that are specifically aimed at those who feel it makes them depressed.